Home

 Figure A: Bitmap of a croissant, where all pixels inside the image are marked with a red O, and all transparent pixels are left blank

-The Meijster distance transform is computed in 4 steps: the first two steps iterate over columns and the last two iterate over rows. - In step 1 & 2, we take a given column, and iterate through each pixel.
+The Meijster distance transform is computed in 4 steps: the first two steps iterate over columns and the last two iterate over rows. - In steps 1 & 2, we take a given column and iterate through each pixel.
 First from top to bottom and then from bottom to top.
 The goal here is to calculate the “vertical distance” of each pixel to the closest non-transparent pixel.

 figure